johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--oxtab`: Use XTAB format for output data.
 * `--pprint`: Use PPRINT format for input and output data.
 * `--tsv`: Use TSV format for input and output data.
-* `--tsvlite or -t`: Use TSV-lite format for input and output data.
+* `--tsv`: Use TSV format for input and output data.
 * `--usv or --usvlite`: Use USV format for input and output data.
 * `--xtab`: Use XTAB format for input and output data.
 * `-i {format name}`: Use format name for input data.
 For example: `-i csv` is the same as `--icsv`.